yawekum/Homework/README.md

 # Yaw Agyekum
 ## About Myself
-##### *Originally from Ghana, West Africa.
+##### * Originally from Ghana, West Africa.
-*An Air Force veteran with a degree in Computer information Systems and Business Management.
+* An Air Force veteran with a degree in Computer information Systems and Business Management.
-*Currently working with Intel.
+* Currently working with Intel.

 ## Goals for Data Analytics Course
-##### * Understand how data analytics are used in decision making in businesses. * Learn new data analytics skills * Pay raise and career progression opportunities.
+##### * Understand how data analytics are used in decision making in businesses.
+* Learn new data analytics & Python skills
+* Pay raise and career progression opportunities.

 ## Why Python Is Essential for Data Analysis and Data Science
 ##### https://www.simplilearn.com/why-python-is-essential-for-data-analysis-article